grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 }
 ```

-**Johnny:** Now, let's just write the calls expected in the Statement, but in the opposite order.
+**Johnny:** Now, let's add the calls expected in the Statement, but in the opposite order.

 **Benjamin:** To make sure the order is asserted correctly in the Statement?